 Unless a native application has a specific need to connect to the Internet, it has the ability to work without network connectivity.
 Most games and many applications operate this way.
 Even those applications that may need periodic access to account data have the ability to “synchronize,” just grabbing the data they need, reducing processing time and bandwidth costs.

 Native applications run directly on the device they were built for and do not require a middle layer (such as an HTML5 capable browser).
 This means there is less overhead and therefore, increased performance.

 That’s a lot to consider – how do I decide?

 How do I decide between Native and HTML5?

-Like everything in life, it’s a list of pros and cons and you have to make the decision as to what is most important to you and your application.
+Like everything in life, there are pros and cons to each.
+You have to make the decision as to what is most important to you and your application.
 Here are some key points to help you make your decision:

 Choose Native Application Development If:

 - You’re developing for one specific device or you have the resources to create specific apps for each device you plan to target

 - You need access to device features such as the camera, address book, or voice recorder